 Tiger nuts are one of THE best sources of resistant starch.
 This prebiotic occurrence benefits the bowels, blood sugar levels, and increases the biodiversity of the gut, giving the host (you and me) better health overall.

 One more detail about resistant starch, or RS.
 There are different categories.
 Tiger nuts are considered RS2 or RS3.
 The reason this is important is that when you eat tiger nuts they must be either raw (RS2) or cooked and cooled for the RS3 (also called retrograded starch) to form.
 So, you need to eat these muffins cooled if you want the RS benefits.

 Tiger nuts aren’t nuts at all.
 They are little tubers.
-Eaten whole and raw they are chewy, crunchy and nutty, a little sweet.
+Eaten whole and raw they are chewy, crunchy and nutty and a little sweet.
 They are high in mono-unsaturated fats and low in poly-unsaturated fats ~ that’s good, similar to olive oil, actually.

 In addition to using the flour (available here) in baked goods, I like to use it like folks used bran or wheat germ in the 80s ~ sprinkle it on top of my porridge, yogurt or smoothie!
 It really is nutty and yummy, so makes a good condiment.
 This is the easiest way I’ve found to incorporate the nutrition.
 (I think this brand tastes a little like graham cracker crumbs!)

 And after creating this recipe, (update), I’ve created many more tiger nut recipes as well, for all of us to enjoy.
 Here are a few favorites:

 - Tiger Nut Tortillas (Paleo, AIP, GF, egg-free, nut-free)